rancher/fleet-docs/docs/helm-ops.md

 A Helm chart can also be referenced through its repository and chart name, with an optional version, which may be a static version or a version constraint.

-This is where polling can make sense, because referencing the chart using a repository allows Fleet to check the repository's `index.yaml` for available versions matching the `version` field.
+In this case, polling can make sense, because referencing the chart using a repository allows Fleet to check the repository's `index.yaml` for available versions matching the `version` field.

 Example: